 How to create WebP images?

-he WebP versions of the images are only generated when the images are optimized.
-So if you need to add the WebP versions of the images after you optimized the images, the easiest way would be to:
+The WebP versions of the images are only generated when the images are being optimized.
+So if you need to create the WebP versions of the images after you optimized the images, the easiest way would be to:

 - Restore the images to their originals

 - Relaunch the bulk optimization.

 Starting with version 4.12.2, you’ll be able to display WebP versions of the images in your WordPress website’s pages using one of this methods: